CoLRev-Environment/colrev/docs/source/technical_documentation/colrev.rst

 The main goal of data structuring is to give users a transparent overview of (1) the detailed changes that were made, (2) by whom, and (3) why.
 Examples of transparent changes and a commit report are available in the `changes section <../guides/changes.html>`_.

-To accomplish these goals, CoLRev tracks a status for each record (see :any:`Shared model for the steps of the review process`).
+To accomplish these goals, CoLRev tracks a status for each record (see the *Shared model for the steps of the review process*).

 - The status is used to determine the current state of the review project
 - It is used by the ReviewManager to determine which operations are valid according to the processing order (e.g., records must be prepared before they are considered for duplicate removal, PDFs have to be acquired before the main inclusion screen)